Australian Workplace Culture

-Australian slang is widely used in everyday conversation.
-But, Australian slang and its meaning is not always immediately apparent.
+Australian slang is widely used in everyday conversation and in the Australian workplace.
+But, Australian slang and its meaning is not always immediately clear.

-For example, a co-worker might announce that their computer was ‘completely cactus’ (‘not functioning’).
-So, while it’s being fixed, they were going out for a ‘sanga’ (‘sandwich’).
+For example, a co-worker might announce that their computer was “completely cactus” (‘not functioning’).
+So, while it’s being fixed, they were going out for a “sanga” (‘a sandwich’).

 Don’t hesitate to ask if you don’t understand what someone’s said.
 They will quickly explain what they’ve said and you will have gained a new Australianism to add to your vocabulary.